a-rich/DJ-Tools/docs/tutorials/getting_started/usage.md

 `rm -rf ~/Desktop/dj-tools-configs/live/`

-then I run the following command to link the installed configs directory to a known location on my desktop:
+then I run the following command to re-link the installed configs directory to the folder I just removed:

 `djtools --link-configs ~/Desktop/dj-tools-configs/live/`